Certified Consumer Protection Examiner

 • Actively participates in training of coworkers and colleagues as appropriate and necessary.

-• Supervises, organizes, and effectively documents workpapers according to prescribed procedures
+• Supervises, organizes, and effectively documents workpapers according to prescribed procedures.

-• Ability to conduct data analysis, utilizing pivot tables as applicable.
+• Ability to conduct data analysis.

-• Effectively demonstrates knowledge of Consumer Finance and Debt Collection policies, procedures, laws, rules and regulations – both state and federal
+• Effectively demonstrates knowledge of consumer protection, consumer compliance, consumer finance, or debt collection policies, procedures, laws, rules and regulations – both state and federal, including Community Reinvestment Act (CRA) where applicable

-• Effectively follows established and accepted examination procedures to collect and analyze data
+• Effectively follows established and accepted examination procedures to collect and analyze data.

-• Preparation of written comments is factually and technically correct
+• Preparation of written comments is factually and technically correct.

-• Effectively reviews reports of examination for accuracy, content, conclusions, and proper grammar
+• Effectively reviews reports of examination for accuracy, content, conclusions, and proper grammar.

 • Knowledge of state-specific reports

-• Knowledge of financials including the balance sheet, income statement;
+• Knowledge of financials including the balance sheet, income statement.

-• Knowledge of Federal Financial Institutions Examination Council (FFIEC) rating system;
+• Knowledge of Federal Financial Institutions Examination Council (FFIEC) rating system.

 LEGAL/COMPLIANCE – Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations: